-The Exchange involves Guatemalan youth coming to Canada in June 2017 and First Nations, Métis, Inuit and settler youth going to Guatemala in August 2017.
+This Exchange is done in partnership with Breaking the Silence (BTS) and the New Hope Foundation.
+The program involves Guatemalan youth coming to Canada in June 2017 and First Nations, Métis, Inuit and settler youth going to Guatemala in August 2017.
 In Canada, KAIROS will work with the Indigenous youth to integrate their perspectives and personal histories into the KAIROS Blanket Exercise (KBE), while in Guatemala the youth will be helped to tell their own colonial history through the same framework.

-Delegation biographies: Emilio Wawatie, Hannah Gehrels, Justin Wiebe, Lilian Marleny Bolvito Gonzalez, Luis Fernando Garcia Monroy, Tyra Cox.
+Delegation biographies: Emilio Wawatie, Hannah Gehrels, Joshua Stribbell, Lilian Marleny Bolvito Gonzalez, Luis Fernando Garcia Monroy, Tyra Cox.

 The Exchange will forge new relationships between Indigenous and non-Indigenous peoples in Canada and Guatemala.
 Supporting these relationships is part of our solidarity with Indigenous peoples around the world.

 The KBE is an affirmation that history matters.
 Across Canada we have seen how it empowers people, especially facilitators, and opens their eyes to a key piece of the Canadian story they did not know.

 In order to address the systemic issues of discrimination, inequity, injustice and poverty of Indigenous peoples in Canada and Guatemala, it is important that the history of colonization and genocide is understood, felt and recognized as a collective history and responsibility.
 The participation of KAIROS’ long-time Guatemalan partners in Canada’s Truth and Reconciliation Commission national events revealed common elements of colonization in Canada and Guatemala, making Guatemala a natural choice for an exploration of how the KBE can be effective in other countries.